15 Mar 2018 Simon Briggs

 Crypto analysts have been carefully following the troublesome path to Monaco’s release.
 In October 2017, the company was in the spotlight, following Bloomberg’s piece that debunked all Visa partnership claims.
 The partnership became a reality in November.

-Alongside with this, an unexpected change on the card’s roadmap caused MCO’s 40% crash – a key feature in the smart asset contract vanished.
-This made many cryptocurrency analysts, users and experts believe that Monaco was a scam.
+Alongside this, an unexpected change on the card’s roadmap caused MCO’s 40% crash – a key feature in the smart asset contract vanished.
+This made many cryptocurrency analysts, users, and experts believe that Monaco was a scam.